 For more information please contact:

-Director of Arabic & Middle East Studies
+The Director of Arabic and Middle Eastern Studies

 Professor Li Guo